Observation of laser-assisted electron scattering in superfluid helium

 Finally, we want to focus on the dissipative electron movement.
-Considering purely elastic scattering (Figure \ref{fig:simulate_electrons}d), on average, 5\,eV electrons undergo 10 collisions inside the smallest droplets ($R_\textrm{d}=32$\,\AA), resulting in an energy loss of 30\,meV (0.06\% energy loss per collision).
+Considering purely elastic scattering (Figure \ref{fig:simulate_electrons}c,d), on average, 5\,eV electrons undergo 10 collisions inside the smallest droplets ($R_\textrm{d}=32$\,\AA), resulting in an energy loss of 30\,meV (0.06\% energy loss per collision).
 Inside the largest droplets ($R_\textrm{d}=340$\,\AA) they loose, on average, 2\,eV after 830 elastic collisions.
 Comparing these values to the 1.55\,eV distance of LAES peaks, the signal contrast is expected to be the same as that of the gas-phase ATI spectrum for the smallest droplets, while it can be expected to fully smear out for the largest droplets, in agreement with our measurements in Figure~\ref{fig:droplet_size}b.
 However, the simulated electron energy loss of 130\,meV (45 collisions) for $R_\textrm{d}=76$\,\AA, seems insufficient to explain the observed $\sim50$\% contrast reduction (around $E_\textrm{kin}=5$\,eV) in figure \ref{fig:droplet_size}b.
-This discrepancy points towards shortcomings of the simulation that are currently neglected: excitation of collective droplet modes ~\cite{Toennies2004,Callegari2011}, transit-time increase due to Coulomb interaction between the ion core and the electron, or additional blurring of the LAES peaks due to sequential energy-gain--energy-loss processes with varying $U$\textsubscript{P}.
-Nevertheless, the most important observation is that the largest He droplet (thickest He layer, $R_\textrm{d}=340$\,\AA) yields the fastest electrons, proving that energy gain through multiple LAES processes effectively dominates energy dissipation for propagation distances of several tens of nanometers.
+This discrepancy points towards shortcomings of the simulation that are currently neglected: excitation of collective droplet modes \cite{Toennies2004,Callegari2011}, transit-time increase due to Coulomb interaction between the ion core and the electron, or additional blurring of the LAES peaks due to sequential energy-gain--energy-loss processes induced by the femtosecond laser pulse with the bandwidth of 125\,meV.
+Nevertheless, the most important observation is that the largest He droplet (thickest He layer, $R_\textrm{d}=340$\,\AA) yields the fastest electrons, proving that energy gain through multiple LAES processes effectively dominates over energy dissipation for propagation distances of several tens of nanometers.